Setting Goals and Doing the Work

 - And by the fourth or fifth day, I will turn on the laptop and start to read and revise.

 The power supply was decent when I wrote that first draft, but it’s gotten worse in the past few weeks.
-I hope the powers-that-be cooperate in the days ahead.
-I will publish my progress in my work diary as I go and could even post details here.
+I hope our people cooperate in the days ahead.
+I will publish my progress in my work diary as I go and [could] even post details here.

 From Farnam Street (this inspired my thoughts in the first section)

 The person who carefully designs their daily routine goes further than the person that negotiates with themselves every day.